MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/cookbooks/Managing-Services.md

 ---
 # Managing Services

 There are eight core Service cmdlets, designed for a wide range of service tasks .
-We will look only at listing and changing running state for services, but you can get a list Service cmdlets by using **Get-Help \&#42;-Service**, and you can find information about each Service cmdlet by using **Get-Help<Cmdlet-Name>**, such as **Get-Help New-Service**.
+We will look only at listing and changing running state for services, but you can get a list of Service cmdlets by using **Get-Help \*-Service**, and you can find information about each Service cmdlet by using **Get-Help \<Cmdlet-Name\>**, such as **Get-Help New-Service**.

 ## Getting Services